prolific-idea/Machine-Learning-for-Beginners/3-Neural Networks/README.md

 ## Dataset: Wine Quality

-### We are resuing the same dataset as the last meetup, but you can use the password dataset as well or any other dataset you like.
+### We are reusing the same dataset as the last meetup, but you can use the password dataset or any other dataset you like.

 This dataset has been obtained from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 For sources and citations please visit that page.